hellogreg/mesita/README.md

-# micromesa
+# mesita
-Micromesa is a widget that formats mobile tables by adding horizontal scrolling.
+Mesita is a widget that formats mobile tables by adding horizontal scrolling.